Forecasting the Remaining Duration of an Ongoing Solar Flare: Conclusions

 \acknowledgments

 J.W.R. was supported by a NASA Living With a Star Grant.
 W.T.B. was supported by NASA's Hinode project through the National Research Council program.
-The authors thank Douglas Drob and Dennis Socker for helpful discussions in the development of this work, and what parameters to examine.
+The authors thank the referees and editor for their extremely thorough and helpful comments that have significantly improved this work.
+The authors thank Douglas Drob, Dennis Socker, and Dave Siskind for helpful discussions in the development of this work, and what parameters to examine.
 We thank Laura Hayes for help with SunPy usage, in particular GOES/XRS data in SunPy.
 The authors also thank the SunPy collaboration for their efforts at making accessible tools for the solar community.

 This work has made use of the following packages: \texttt{numpy} \citep{numpy}, \texttt{matplotlib} \citep{matplotlib}, \texttt{scipy} \citep{scipy}, \texttt{pandas} \citep{pandas}, \texttt{scikit-learn} \citep{scikit-learn}, \texttt{seaborn} \citep{seaborn}, and \texttt{sunpy} \citep{sunpy,sunpy_zenodo}.